The First Day of Life

 Wondering how your baby will look and what he or she will do after arriving?
 Read on.

 What Your Newborn Looks Like

-Although you may have visions of a robust bouncing baby, reality may not match that image.
-Many newborns are tiny, wet creatures when they first emerge.
+You probably have visions of a robust bouncing baby, but in reality many newborns are tiny, wet creatures when they first emerge.
 Often their heads are slightly pointed as a result of passing through the birth canal.
 This is only temporary — the head will take on a rounded appearance within a few days.
 It may surprise you that a newborn’s head is so big compared with the rest of the body.

 Your baby also may look scrunched up since the legs and arms have been kept bent at the knees and elbows while in the womb.
 After months of growing in ever-tightening close quarters, this is perfectly normal.
 The limbs will straighten out as your baby grows.

 Look at your baby’s tiny fingers and toes.
 You’ll notice the paper-thin — and sometimes long — nails.

 Your baby’s skin may have one of several possible appearances, looking somewhat red, pink, or purple at first.
 Some babies are born with a white coating called vernix caseosa, which protects their skin from the constant exposure to amniotic fluid in the womb.
 The vernix is washed off with the baby’s first bath.
 Other babies are born very wrinkled.
 And some, especially premature babies, have a soft, furry appearance because of lanugo, a fine hair that develops while in the womb.
 Lanugo usually comes off after a week or two.